gianni-rosato/svt-av1-psy/README.md

 ## License

-SVT-AV1 is licensed under the Alliance for Open Media license.
-See [LICENSE](LICENSE.md) for details.
+SVT-AV1 is licensed under the Alliance for Open Media license and Patent License.
+See [LICENSE](LICENSE.md) and [PATENTS](PATENTS.md) for details.
 Please refer to the [license Q&A](https://01.org/svt/downloads/svt-av1-license-change-qa) if you have any questions about the licensing history of SVT-AV1.

 ## Documentation